 The most common and widely publicized lawsuits involve synthetic hernia mesh manufactured by Atrium, Bard/Davol, Covidien, and Ethicon.
 Lawsuits have been filed around the country and include claims that these hernia mesh devices are defective in many ways—migrating, not incorporating well into the body, or balling up.
 Many claimants allege that they suffer from serious injuries due to defective hernia mesh products including:

 - Blockage of the large or small intestine (obstruction),

 - Perforation of the large or small intestine,

 - Abnormal connection between organs, vessels, or intestines (fistula).

 These injuries and many others have led to patients needing an additional surgery to repair and/or remove the defective mesh (commonly called a revision surgery).
 However, at times, the surgery is too dangerous due to the patient’s medical condition or for other reasons.
 In these instances, the patient tragically has to live with the pain and suffering from the defective mesh and rely upon prescription medications and other therapeutics for relief.

-Hollis, Wright, Clay & Vail, P.C. continues to accept hernia mesh clients who have undergone or are scheduled to undergo an additional surgery to repair and/or remove the hernia mesh.
+Hollis, Wright & Clay, P.C. continues to accept hernia mesh clients who have undergone or are scheduled to undergo an additional surgery to repair and/or remove the hernia mesh.
 Take advantage of our free consultation and allow us to evaluate your potential case.
 Call us at 844.LAW.TALK or 205.324.3600, or contact us online on the form on this page or here.
 You can find more detailed information regarding hernia mesh claims on our website here.